 Fair Park, Dallas, Texas

 The history of Fair Park comes with a troubling narrative of racism, segregation, and government neglect.
 Artstillery, local arts-based nonprofit, heard the stories of the neighborhood residents and are giving them a platform to be told.
-Through hundreds of hours of interviews, Artstillery has created a brand-new, free of charge immersive experience titled,
+Through hundreds of hours of interviews, Artstillery has created a brand-new, free of charge immersive experience titled, In Spite of History.
+Our story will take audience members through the 1960s to today as they travel around Fair Park, experiencing the joy, heartbreak, and humanity of this historic neighborhood.

 Six months of community interviews, research and collaboration weave stories into a community driven performance that will weave the audience from the Grand Place building, Nature Museum, Lagoon, Cotton Bowl, Tower Building to the front of the Hall of State.
 Izzy simply wants to go to the fair, her grandpa Julius questions the destruction of the Hall of Negro Life at Fair Park, and the family has an important conversation about their own place in history, present and the future.